akazukin5151/koneko/README.md

 * Ueberzug support to work with other terminals
     - [x] Get the ueberzug API working
-    - [ ] Read config and decide whether to use icat or ueberzug at runtime
+    - [x] Read config and decide whether to use icat or ueberzug at runtime
         - [x] Gallery mode
-        - [ ] Users mode
+        - [x] Users mode
     - [ ] Add option to prevent display scrolling and use up/down keys to view more images
         * "Display scrolling" means lscat will print newlines to scroll down and display more images
         * The number of images in a terminal page is number_of_cols * number_of_rows
         * As the total number of images usually exceed that, lscat will print newlines to offset the old images, so that all images can be displayed
         * The caveat is that the user has to manually scroll with the mouse or the clunky ctrl+shift+up/down
         * Images displayed with icat will respond to terminal scroll events, but not ueberzug, so if ueberzug is enabled, this option will always be enabled as well.
+    - [ ] Refine
+        - [ ] Fix print_info
+        - [ ] Better loops, extract common code to functions or even ABCs
 * In-depth usage documentation; use letters to represent modes (at least in public docs) rather than numbers
     * Make sure the diagrams in HACKING.md is up-to-date
 * Option to save username, but prompt for password (and not save it) every time